JerYoMat/JerYoMat.github.io/_posts/2019-03-14-what_i_got_out_of_having_a_professional_review_my_code.markdown

 **Extract strings as separate variables when possible**

-When making API calls, you should extract strings as separate variables.
+When possible, keep constructing your string separate from the function.

 For example:
 ```